Carlton Boyce sets aside his mistrust of the breed in order to drive a Citroen C5 Aircross SUV into to Wales to watch a spot of rallying.

 Yet, if the WRC (World Rally Championship) cars are as brutally effective as they are ugly, the road-going Citroen C5 Aircross SUV is neither; unholy in its refinement, this is an SUV for the man who hates SUVs.

 I didn’t want to like it, I really didn’t.
 And yet, the bubble I inhabit on Twitter had suggested only recently that it might be the very best of ‘em all – and this from a difficult audience, largely free of the sort of Gallic baggage that might weight my opinion in its favour thanks to long summers in the mid-eighties when I discovered the twin joys of my own driving licence and Born In The USA on the (vertically mounted) radio.

 So, I approached it with a healthy slug of middle-aged scepticism tinged with just a dash of youthful optimism.

 The seating position is excellent, and the power just enough to give rise to spirited driving but never enough to tip over into twattishness.
 The automatic gearbox was as seamlessly unobtrusive as to render the manual unnecessary, and while I still had to do the usual modern-car shuffle when I first turned it on – switch off the automatic stop/start, press the Sport button for the gearbox, and turn off the Lane Keeping Assist function – the result is a delightfully unobtrusive car in which to spend four hours slogging my way to north Wales.

-You think I damn with faint praise?
-Not a bit of it; few cars cosset and pamper like the C5 AIRCROSS, a middle-market family car that demonstrates – as Citroën always used to – that luxury cannot be bolted on, it must be engineered in from the very start
+Do you think I damn with faint praise?
+Not a bit of it; few cars cosset and pamper like the C5 Aircross, a middle-market family car that demonstrates – as Citroen always used to – that luxury cannot be bolted on, it must be engineered in from the very start